matsuand/docs.docker.jp/index.md

 ## Docker をはじめよう

 {% comment %}
-Try our new multi-part walkthrough that covers writing your first app, data storage, networking, and swarms, and ends with your app running on production servers in the cloud.
+Try our multi-part walkthrough that covers writing your first app, data storage, networking, and swarms, and ends with your app running on production servers in the cloud.
 Total reading time is less than an hour.
 {% endcomment %}